 08. Girl Time

 This has been a work in progress as I’m naturally a loner.
 But cultivating female relationships has been the most beneficial thing I’ve done this year alone.
 In times of need, these are the women that help me see who I truly am.
 These women challenge me to be the best version of myself, calling me out when I need it and supporting me through the great, and not-so-great, moments of my life.
 Plus, having girl time is just so much fun!

 09. Social Media Detox

 It’s okay to put the phone away and set boundaries of how & when you will be on social media.
-In fact, I’ve taken several social media hiatus’s and plan to keep this a regular practice in the future.
+In fact, I’ve taken several social media hiatus and plan to keep this a regular practice in the future.
 It’s totally vital for my self-care practice and is going to be so good for me in the long run.
 I totally recommend you try it for a week and see how you feel.

 10. Clean Up

-Simplify your self-care practice with doing the little things that ground you.
+Simplify your self-care practice by doing the little things that ground you.
 These are just a few of my favorite self-care practices that don’t cost a single penny to start.
 You don’t have to buy a fancy new beauty product or a luxe massage service to practice self-care.
 Here’s a gentle loving reminder that self-care doesn’t cost a thing and is always at your fingertips right now.

-WHAT’S YOUR FAV?
+WHAT’S YOUR FAVE?